Millennium Centre Cardiff

 Caravan Adventures in the Land of the Red Dragon

 Where: Anglesey, Caernarfon, Cardiff, Beaumaris, Benllech, Holyhead, Bangor, Conwy, Barmouth, Porthmadog, Portmeirion.
+Wales, United Kingdom.
+Europe.

 When: 2006 onwards.

-How: Driving, Caravan.
+How: Driving, Caravanning.

-Highlights: Menai Bridge, Cardiff Bay, Holy Island, Millennium Centre at Cardiff, South Stack Lighthouse, Climbing Mount Snowdon, Puffins & Butterflies, Snowdon Mountain Railway, Conwy Castle, Benllech Beach Sunset, Longest Placename in Europe, Kite-flying, Welsh Folk Dance, Llyn Lladaw, Caravanning at Moel-y-Don, Cardiff Tower, The Pierhead Building.
+Highlights: Menai Bridge, Cardiff Bay, Holy Island, Millennium Centre at Cardiff, South Stack Lighthouse, Climbing Mount Snowdon, Puffins & Butterflies, Snowdon Mountain Railway, Conwy Castle, Benllech Beach Sunset, Longest Place name in Europe, Kite-flying, Welsh Folk Dance, Llyn Lladaw, Caravanning at Moel-y-Don, Cardiff Tower, The Pierhead Building.

-Country counter: +1 country
+Country counter: No.10

 In the British Isles Wales has the almost unique quality of being both near and far from home.
 So near that you can visit for the weekend but so far in terms of it feeling a little, well, foreign.
 Bilingual signs across the country like "Araf" (Slow), "Heddlu" (Police) and "Ysgol" (School) serve to give Wales a distinct whiff of the abroad.
 In fact, for a person searching for a little respite from England, this all comes as welcome relief.
 There is something soothing and relaxing about Wales which is only matched by the warm, melodic accent of the Welsh people themselves.
 Expect to see the tricolour of red, white and green of the country's flag everywhere, the proliferation of which undoubtedly made more bounteous by a resurgent Welsh nationalism in light of the establishment of the new Welsh National Assembly based in Cardiff.
 Added wilderness factor comes from this country's rugged landscape and valleys which contribute towards patchy radio and mobile phone coverage.
 A stone's throw from home and it is not hyperbole to say that you begin to feel like you're in the middle of nowhere.
 This is a land of dark jagged cliffs and seagulls, lighthouses and castles, dramatic bridges and vibrant coastal life blessed with some of the best beaches in the British Isles.
 It's also a land of wooden spoons and the ubiquitous sheep.